In This Post:

 In an eSchool News article from April 3, 2019, How Can Educators Support the Parents of Students with Anxiety, routine was discussed as a significant need for students struggling with anxiety.
 From a very young age, children exhibit a need for routine.
 As much as they appear driven by the desire for independence, children will find the most success when the adults in their lives provide structure and expectations.
 “Even the simplicity of a one hour time change can send students into days or weeks of upset and adversity.”
 With the onset of summer vacation, for many students, routines are lost.
 Although many students will quickly jump into new routines, many will not.
 The safety students feel in knowing what to expect throughout a school day will be gone as soon as the final bell rings.

 Changing, or in some cases, removing, routine from the life of a student with anxiety can be very difficult.
+And, while those over 21 are able to make use of CBD products, thanks to the cost per mg being so that it is an accessible product, the treatment options for children are a little more limited.
+That doesn’t mean that children don’t feel exactly the same way as adults when it comes to anxiety.
 For a student who suffers, anxiety is a constant battle with their internal voice.
 Every situation finds a way to create enough self-doubt that the voice of anxiety becomes deafening.
 The anxious mind cannot rest; the empty, unoccupied time, must be filled with something, typically irrational emotion.
 Anxiety begins a round of “what ifs?”

 - What if Johnny didn’t reply to my text message because I didn’t reply fast enough to his last one and he’s upset at me?
 He hates me now, I’m sure of it.